NilFoundation/dbms-python/docs/database.rst

     # Delete the database.
 Note that the new users will remain.
     sys_db.delete_database('test')

-See :ref:`ArangoClient` and :ref:`StandardDatabase` for API specification.
+See :ref:`DbmsClient` and :ref:`StandardDatabase` for API specification.